AAPC - Advancing the Business of Healthcare

 When medical coders and billers talk about HCPCS codes, they're typically referring to HCPCS Level II codes.
 When they talk about CPT® coding, they’re actually referring to HCPCS Level I.

-If you're new to medical coding or even well practiced in CPT® and HCPCS Level II reporting, you may be asking yourself two questions.
+New medical coders as well as those well practiced in CPT® and HCPCS Level II reporting, may ask these two questions.

 1. Why are CPT® codes also called HCPCS Level I codes?